eric-lopes/ESP32D2/README.md

 | 4 | RGB LED |
 | 5 | DHT11 sensor |

 ### Version 0.9 - Code still needs optimization and documentation.
 I need to improve the function that adds networks to the wifi.net file.
-Add a sound from R2-D2 when the timer runs out.
 Other than that, it's perfectly functional.

 ### The root of the SD card must contain: A wifi.net file with the network and password for each WiFi network you want to connect to (SSID on one line, password on the other and so on); the R2D2 folder, with the droid's sounds so that it can play when necessary and a MUSIC folder where the folders with music should be pasted.
 Nothing else is necessary for operation.
 Here in this project I bring the sounds of R2-D2 and music examples.